 However, the elephants rehabilitated in these ethical sanctuaries are helping to heal other elephants who have been abused, and you may do the same thing.

-Check out these six best places and sanctuaries to see elephant in Thailand!
+Check out these six best places and destinations to see elephant in Thailand!

 1. The Elephant Nature Park, Chiang Mai